 Where do you draw inspiration from for your poetry?

 I wish I could name the themes that my poetry abides by.
 They’re quite erratic and I don’t know if that’s a good thing or not.
 I’m constantly inspired by something new every day.
 Although you could say as I mentioned earlier that my poetry is a protest with tea breaks in between.
 My style, however, is a constant departure from this to that.

 - What are your plans for the future?

 For the future, I plan to venture into prose-like poetry and even fiction, if inspiration permits.
 I really wouldn’t want to restrict myself to the traditional structure of a poem, poetry is so much more than that.
 Say, if you can look at the sky and take notice of its cloudlessness as if your breaths are deeper now than when it is cloudy, you have already written a poem with your heart.

-Get your copy of “How To love A Broken Man” from Amazon.
+Get your copy of “How To Love A Broken Man” on Amazon.

 - ‘My Followers Inspired Me to Publish My First Book’ – Rodingpuii, a Self-Published Poet from Mizoram - September 24, 2019